- This event has passed.

 Progress in Bewusstseinskultur

 Inspired by the famous Platonic dialogue, this event is intended as a space for experts, professionals from a variety of fields, and a broader audience to shape the future culture of consciousness (Bewusstseinskultur).
-The focus will lie upon philosophical and ethical debates, for which we invited four panelists (three of them are: Dr. Anna Ciaunica, Prof. Dr. Nicolas Langlitz and Dr. Henrik Jungaberle).
+The focus will lie upon philosophical and ethical debates, for which we invited five panelists (Dr. Anna Ciaunica, Prof. Dr. Nicolas Langlitz, Dr. Henrik Jungaberle, Prof. Dr. Gerhard Gründer and Corinna Kühnapfel, Phd candidate).
 In short input presentations, they will give us their perspectives on the successes and challenges in developing a Bewusstseinskultur.
 Each presentation is followed by an in-depth discussion with the audience, in which questions like the following will be addressed.

 • Why create a culture of consciousness?
 What are the practical implications beyond the theoretical/academic discourse?